MuokaPWambua/coindcx-trading-bot/README.md

 ### Let's run it!

-for debugging purposes you can run:
+for debugging  you can run:
 ```
 node app.js
 ```